tridxis/beratro/README.md

 Keeping the gameplay of Balatro would be easy, but I’m going to tweak it a bit—making it more defi and chaotic.

-Some ideas today:
+Ideas today:

-- I will change game's signature from Joker to the Bera Bera.
+1. I will change game's signature from Joker to the Bera Bera.
 Guess where I’m getting the art for these bears?
 I’ll **snap** any bear I come across and turn it into lore and functionality for the game. 🐻📸

-**Examples**:
+**Some Examples I snapshot from my child's books**:

 | Bera | Ability |
 |---|---|
 | ![Frame 3](https://github.com/user-attachments/assets/d3ca6ecf-e7bc-40c6-92b6-6d3401805865)  |  Saw its mouth and thought it looked like diamond.
 This one’s definitely +4 Mult for the Diamond suit 💎🐻 |
 |![Frame 4](https://github.com/user-attachments/assets/634b88cd-3bc0-4650-9bb7-4668e2049012) | This shy little kid is gonna give you +1.5 Mult for every face-down card in your hand.
 Cooool!!!  |

 Notice the star on the card?
 Balatro doesn’t have this, huh?
 What’s it for?
-Stay tuned for tomorrow’s reveal! 🌟🃏
+Stay tuned for the reveal! 🌟🃏